 Agriculture is both the single largest contributor to greenhouse gas emissions historically and the most significant carbon drawdown mechanism available to us today.
 Regen.network brings together disparate actors across sectors and aligns their interests toward regeneration.
+The most important outcome of this project is a livable planet.

 From the first ecosystem service assessment in 1997 until the 2011 assessment, environmental damage resulted in a loss of $23 trillion in ecosystem services